imhicihu/tracker/readme.md

 ### License ###

-* This is free and unencumbered software released into the public domain
+* This is free and unencumbered software released into the public domain.
+This do not apply to the app

+> [!IMPORTANT]
+> Software uploaded on April 12 2024